 For both services, Louisiana Medicaid utilizes Medicare's composite rate reimbursement system, Method I only.
 Under this reimbursement system, the dialysis facility must assume responsibility for providing all home dialysis equipment, supplies, and home support services.
-Some of the support services include the administering of medications, training the beneficiary to perform the home dialysis treatment, and the delivery of supplies.
+Some of the support services include the administering of medications, training the recipient to perform the home dialysis treatment, and the delivery of supplies.
 Reimbursement for these support services is included in the composite rate.

-Support services specifically applicable to the home CAPD and CCPD beneficiary include:
+Support services specifically applicable to the home CAPD and CCPD recipient include:

-- 1. Changing the connection tube (also referred to as an administration set); - 2.
-Observing the beneficiary perform CAPD and CCPD to: - a.
-Ensure the process is completed correctly; - b.
-Instruct the beneficiary in the techniques he/she may have forgotten; or - c.
-Inform the beneficiary of modifications in the apparatus or technique.
+- Changing the connection tube (also referred to as an administration set), - Observing the recipient perform CAPD and CCPD to - Ensure the process is completed correctly, - Instruct the recipient in the techniques he/she may have forgotten, or - Inform the recipient of modifications in the apparatus or technique. - Documenting whether the recipient has or had peritonitis that requires physician intervention or hospitalization (Unless there is evidence of peritonitis, a culture for peritonitis is not necessary.),